 This completes our fourth trip to Europe using a RV.
-They have been all been memorable, but we really enjoyed this trip tremendously.
+They have all been memorable, but we really enjoyed this trip tremendously.
 We were more nervous about Italy than we had been on our previous trips, and those nerves turned out to be unfounded.

 The best thing about Italy turned out to be Italians.
 They were a kind, helpful, and generally fun group to be around.
 The food was tremendous both at restaurants and what we bought from groceries and Ton prepared in François.
 The sites were everything we had read about and exceeded our expectations.

 We did travel a little differently than we have in other countries, sticking to campgrounds and using the Autostradas between cities.
 We used campgrounds early on due to security concerns that had been expressed to us by other travelers.
 But by the end Ton expressed to me that she liked staying at campgrounds better than less expensive but more rugged options, this may be a result of our aging.
 The decision to pay to use the Autostradas was due to the nature of the Italian road system and while relatively expensive it saved in stress and time.